 How do I use the libraries?

 No matter what you study: You will spend a lot of time in libraries.
-They provide you with the literature you need and are ideal study places too – whether alone by yourself or in a group.
+They provide you with the literature you need and are ideal study places too – whether alone by yourself or in a group with other students.

 Both the University Library and the departmental ones offer guided library tours on a regular basis that you should take advantage of.
 The dates can be found on the respective library’s website and at the library itself.